catseye/ALPACA/doc/ALPACA.markdown

 An ALPACA description consists of a list of one or more _definitions_, optionally followed by an _initial configuration_.

-Each definition may specify either a _state_ or a _class_.
+Each definition may specify either a _state_, a _class_, or a _neighbourhood_.
 The definitions in the list are seperated with semicolons and the list ends with either a period (if no initial configuration is given) or the token `begin` (which introduces the initial configuration.)

 Example: a trivial ALPACA description with two states: